Podhradí (Cheb District)

 Podhradí (Neuberg) is a municipality and village in Cheb District in the Karlovy Vary Region of the Czech Republic.
 It has about 200 inhabitants.

 Etymology

-The name Podhradí (from pod hradem, i. e. "under the castle") means "area under the castle".
+The German name of the settlement and the local castle was Neidberg, which meant 'furious castle'.
+In the mid-16th century, the name was distorted to Neuberg ('new castle').
+In 1948, the municipality and the village were renamed Podhradí.
+The name Podhradí (from pod hradem, i. e. 'below the castle') means "area below the castle" in Czech.

 Geography

 Podhradí is located about 22 km northwest of Cheb and 46 km west of Karlovy Vary, in the Aš Panhandle area.
 It lies in the Fichtel Mountains.
 The highest point is the hill Studánecký vrch at 697 m above sea level, located on the northern municipal border.
 The stream Ašský potok flows through the municipality.